Sample Request For Production of Documents

 The defendant has 30 days in Maryland (33 if sent by mail) after service of the request unless the request is served before the date Defendant's initial pleading or motion is required, in which case the responding party has until 15 days after the time for responding to the initial pleading.
 Because our lawyers file the bulk of our RFPD with the Complaint, the latter rule is usually applicable.

 Most of our personal injury cases come from referrals from other lawyers.
-Learn how you can still collect a fee within our ethical rules while transferring primary responsibility for your case to us.
+You can collect a fee within our ethical rules while transferring primary responsibility for your case to us.

-- Get discovery samples, including depositions, interrogatories, requests for production of documents, etc.)
+- Discovery samples, including depositions, interrogatories, requests for production of documents, etc.)

-- Get trial documents (transcripts, jury instructions, you name it)
+- Trial documents (transcripts, jury instructions, you name it)